YUVARJ-J/VLSI-LAB-EXP-5/README.md

-# VLSI-LAB-EXP-5
+EXPT:5
-SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+#SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+DATE:23.04.2024
 AIM: To simulate and synthesis finite state machine using Xilinx ISE.

 **APPARATUS REQUIRED: **